 - Remove and dispose of Project related waste material at an approved disposal facility; - Prepare soils as needed (restoration of original grade, de-compaction, soil amendments, etc.), and seed and mulch all disturbed areas.
-Restore disturbed soils per NYSDEC standards and specifications; - Remove the temporary erosion and sediment controls when 80% of natural vegetative cover has been achieved and erosion issues are no longer present; - Request the MS4 representative sign the MS4 Acceptance statement on the NOT; and, - Submit the NOT Form to the NYSDEC in accordance with the General Permit.
+Restore disturbed soils per NYSDEC standards and specifications; - Remove the temporary erosion and sediment controls when 80% of natural vegetative cover has been achieved and erosion issues are no longer present; and, - Submit the NOT Form to the NYSDEC in accordance with the General Permit.

 Soil disturbance of greater than five acres at any one time is not anticipated for construction.
 Disturbed areas will be stabilized as construction progresses to limit the area of total disturbance.
-Should greater than five acres of soil disturbance be required, a 5-Acre Waiver request, including a Phasing Plan, will be prepared for the Project and provided to the MS4 representative for approval.
+Should greater than five acres of soil disturbance be required, a 5-Acre Waiver request, including a Phasing Plan, will be prepared for the Project and provided to the NYSDEC representative for approval.
 Refer to Section 11.2 for additional information regarding the 5-Acre Waiver request process.